Minnesota Center for the

 The Minnesota Center for the Alexander Technique (MinnCAT) history dates back to 1996 when Brian McCullough began teaching the Alexander Technique in the Twin Cites.
 Now, with the latest evolution, MinnCAT has a mission of:

 MinnCAT welcomes the oportunity to collaborate with area professionals in the worlds of education, healthcare, performing arts, sport, and fitness.

 Brian began studying the Alexander Technique during weekly lessons with Rose Bronec in Urbana, Illinois in 1991.
 Since that time, he became a certified teacher of the Alexander Technique, has served on the faculty at the University of Minnesota for 16 years teaching the Alexander Technique, and has maintained a private teaching studio frequented by a diverse population — of office workers, performing artists, fitness enthusiasts, sportspersons, people in pain, and people of just about any interest — looking for instruction in the Alexander Technique.

-Brian has a bachelors degree from the Western Michigan University and a certificate to teach the Alexander Technique approved by the American Society for the Alexander Technique (AmSAT).
+Brian has a bachelors degree from the Western Michigan University and a certificate to teach the Alexander Technique (a daily, 3-year, 1600 hour program) approved by the American Society for the Alexander Technique (AmSAT).
 AmSAT maintains the highest of worldwide standards, being affiliated with original certifying organization in England, STAT.
-He studied daily for three academic years (1600 hours) with Joan and Alex Murray, renown Alexander pedagogues from England and was certified in 1995.
+He trained with Joan and Alex Murray, renown Alexander pedagogues from England and was certified in 1995.